 In addition, the following persons contributed valuable ideas and feedback that significantly improved the content and the quality of this specification: Perry Alexander, Michael Chonoles, Mike Dickerson, Orazio Gurrieri, Julian Johnson, Jim Long, Henrik Lönn, Stephen Mellor, Dave Oliver, Jim Schier, Matthias Weber, Peter Shames and the Georgia Institute of Technology research team including Manas Bajaj, Injoong Kim, Chris Paredis, Russell Peak and Diego Tamburini.
-The SysML team also wants to acknowledge Pav vel Hruby and his contributhis specification. tion by providing the V isio stencil for UML 2.0 that was adapted for most
+The SysML team also wants to acknowledge Pavel Hruby and his contribution by providing the Visio stencil for UML 2.1 that was adapted for most of the figures throughout this specification.